muqiuhan/mos/README.md

 Every time you perform any file operation in mountdir, the operation (and a whole bunch of both relevant and irrelevant stuff) gets logged to a new file in the current working directory called `mos.log`

+## FAQ

+### Root Privilege?
+In root, any user making use of the filesystem has root privileges on that filesystem, If the process has access to the actual filesystem, this could easily be used to gain pretty much unlimited access.
+MOS does not allow root to mount the filesystem.

+### Multi-threaded?

+By default, FUSE runs multi-threaded: this means (in brief) that a second request can be handled by the filesystem before an earlier request has completed.

+Given the nature and intent of many fuse filesystems, it seems to me like the default should be single-threaded and multi-threaded should require an option.

+Although MOS is single-threaded, it doesn't guard against access to the underlying data structures through some other means.
+For example:

+- You can have a single underlying directory mounted through two different mountpoints by using two invocations of MOS.
+- A directory that has a MOS filesystem mounted on top of it is still accessible to normal filesystem operations.

 ## LICENSE

 Copyright (C) 2023 Muqiu Han